younata/personal_knowledge/src/programming/ios/wkwebview.md

 - [`-webView(:contextMenuForElement:willCommitWithAnimator:)`](https://developer.apple.com/documentation/webkit/wkuidelegate/3335222-webview)
 - [`-webView(:contextMenuWillPresentForElement:)`](https://developer.apple.com/documentation/webkit/wkuidelegate/3335223-webview)

 If you do nothing, when you long/force-press on a link, the view will present an `SFSafariViewController` configured to show that link, along with a few items.
-When that view controller is commited, the user is taken out of your app and into the Safari app.
+When that view controller is committed, the user is taken out of your app and into the Safari app.

 Otherwise, to intercept that behavior, you only need to implement [`-webView(:contextMenuConfigurationForElement:completionHandler:)`](https://developer.apple.com/documentation/webkit/wkuidelegate/3335220-webview) and [`-webView(:contextMenuForElement:willCommitWithAnimator:)`](https://developer.apple.com/documentation/webkit/wkuidelegate/3335222-webview).